iremkapucuoglu/p4b-website/content/en/goat.md

         heading: 'Tutorials'
         text: 'Explanation of the individual functions of GOAT and step-by-step guides for answering typical planning questions.' icon : "images/index/docs.svg"
-      - url: '/docs/background/'
-        heading: 'Docs'
-        text: 'Detailed information on the technical background and guidance for participation in our open source projects.' icon : "images/index/code.svg"

   - order: 7
     service_section: